China–Pakistan relations: Political relations

-In July 2019, Pakistan was one of 50 countries that backed China's policies in Xinjiang, signing a joint letter to the UNHRC commending China's "remarkable achievements in the field of human rights", claiming "Now safety and security has returned to Xinjiang and the fundamental human rights of people of all ethnic groups there are safeguarded.
-In November 2019, Pakistan was one of 54 countries that signed a joint statement supporting China's Xinjiang policies.
+Pakistan supports China's position on Xinjiang, Tibet, the territorial disputes in the South China Sea, the Sino-Indian border dispute as well as China's claim to Arunachal Pradesh.
+It additionally recognizes Taiwan as an integral part of China.
+China, in turn, has supported Pakistan's position on the Kashmir conflict.
+In July 2019, Pakistan was one of 37 countries that backed China's policies in Xinjiang.
+In October 2020, Pakistan was one of 45 countries that signed a joint statement supporting China's Xinjiang policies.
 In June 2020, Pakistan was one of 53 countries that backed the Hong Kong national security law at the United Nations.